meilisearch/specifications/text/0119-instance-options.md

 Not providing a master key when `--env` is set to `development` displays a warning message.

 ```
-No master key found; The server will accept unidentified requests.
+No master key was found.
+The server will accept unidentified requests.

-A master key of at least 16 bytes will be required when switching to the production environment.
+A master key of at least 16 bytes will be required when switching to a production environment.

-If you need some protection in development mode, we generated a secure master key for you (you can safely copy this token):
+If you need protection in a development environment, we generated a secure master key for you (you can safely copy this token):

 >> export MEILI_MASTER_KEY=`:suggestedMasterKey` <<